 Checking minors consent

 We need to enhance the existing FindAction type in order to cater for checking the minor’s responsible person identifier.
-This involves both to change the description of the FindAction and CheckAction types, and to add the type Person as a property of FindAction which in then inherited by the CheckAction type.
+This involves both to change the description of the FindAction and CheckAction types, and to add the type Person as a property of FindAction which is then inherited to the CheckAction type.

 Additional types of legal documents